 What is Hide My Ass?

 Hide My Ass!
-(HMA) is, of all the many virtual private network services we’ve reviewed, the one with the widest range of endpoint locations, covering most of the planet with servers in over 190 countries and territories.
+(HMA) is a UK-based VPN provider.
+Of all the many virtual private network services we’ve reviewed, HMA offers the widest range of endpoint locations, covering most of the planet with servers in over 280 locations covering 190 countries and territories.

 Related: Best VPN